 - a U.S. Supreme Court victory in a case regarding protection for the intellectually disabled in capital cases (Moore v.
 Texas);

-- an en banc victory in a case he argued in the U.S. Court of Appeals for the First Circuit in an SEC matter on the scope of Section 10b-5 liability (SEC v.
+- an en banc ruling in the U.S. Court of Appeals for the First Circuit in an SEC matter on the scope of Section 10b-5 liability (SEC v.
 Tambone);

-a victory in a music copyright infringement lawsuit in which he was lead counsel for the band Bon Jovi, as well as more than a dozen media and entertainment defendants, in the U.S. Court of Appeals for the First Circuit and the U.S. District Court for the District of Massachusetts (Steele v.
+- a victory in a music copyright infringement lawsuit in which he was lead counsel for the band Bon Jovi, as well as more than a dozen media and entertainment defendants, in the U.S. Court of Appeals for the First Circuit and the U.S. District Court for the District of Massachusetts (Steele v.
 Turner Broadcasting);

 From 2000 to 2008, Mr. Sloan served as general counsel of Washingtonpost.Newsweek Interactive, The Washington Post Company’s online subsidiary.
 He was active in the in-house bar, serving on the board of directors of the Association of Corporate Counsel and on the advisory board of Corporate Pro Bono.
 From 2005 to 2008, he also served as publisher of Slate Magazine, which was acquired by The Washington Post Company in 2005.
-He has taught cyberspace law as an adjunct professor at Georgetown University Law Center, George Washington University Law School and American University’s Washington College of Law.
+He was selected in 2007 as one of Min Magazine’s “21 Most Intriguing People in Publishing.”

 Media and Internet Experience